 Several of our partners have solved the user agent problem by making a custom install of Iguana which stores and forwards data via HTTPS.

-PHINMS (Public Health Information Network Messaging System) is open-source Java-based software that can be obtained from the CDA in the US.
+PHINMS (Public Health Information Network Messaging System) is open-source Java-based software that can be obtained from the CDC in the US.
 You should only consider this option if you have to communicate with another PHINMS instance.
 See this documentation.